D-TACQ/AFHBA404/README.ACQ2106.HTS.md

 init_defaults using 64 buffers
 ```

-FAQ:
-===
+# FAQ

 1. Runs for a few seconds and FAILS?

 In our experience, if we forget to mount the ramdisk, data is streamed to the local disk instead.
 The high data rate overwhelms the disk and the computer can lock up completely.
 You may see a message like "RT Throttling set" .. that's a sure sign that the disk system is working too hard..